mihails-strasuns/mood/generated/md/2015/08/OOP_composition_with_mixins.md

    see a class named "SomethingBase" in your code, this is a clear sign something has gone wrong.
-2. It doesn't naturally scale unless your language allows multiple class inheritance (which will cause you suffer for other reasons).
+2. It doesn't naturally scale unless your language allows multiple class inheritance (which will cause you suffering for other reasons).
 Adding new reusable utilities to derived classes becomes impossible without refactoring whole involved class hierarchy.
-3. Much less flexible than it may seem from a simple cases.
-You are inherently limited to only overriding methods that are not final and which have been defined as a distinct separate methods from the very beginning.
-If base class author was not good enough at predicting all use cases (and nobody is perfect), you are pretty much doomed into lot of copy-paste.
+3. Much less flexible than it may seem from simple cases.
+You are inherently limited to only overriding methods that are not final and which have been defined as distinct separate methods from the very beginning.
+If the base class author was not good enough at predicting all use cases (and nobody is perfect), you are pretty much doomed into a lot of copy-paste.

 Sadly, those issues tend to only come up when applications reach maintenance cycle when reconsidering is not really an option anymore.
 Which starts a usual